dragonish/code-blocks-commands/README.md

 - Allow custom syntax highlighting markups.
 For each language:
   - Markup: **Required**, the markup of the language.
   - Language name: Optional, the name of the language.
-  - Markup title: Optional, for the markup that are not evolved from the language name, a related title can be provided for easy retrieval.
+  - Markup title: Optional, for markup that is not derived from the language name, a related title can be provided for easy retrieval.

 ## License